google.com, pub-8762020889038305, DIRECT, f08c47fec0942fa0 Anaemia Skip to main content

 Types of Anaemia

-Sickle cell anaemia is a genetic disorder that affects the structure of red blood cells.
+Sickle cell anemia is a genetic disorder that affects the structure of red blood cells.
 In this condition, the red blood cells become rigid and sticky, causing them to block blood flow and break down more easily.
 This can lead to a shortage of oxygen in the body and cause severe complications.

 Causes of Anaemia